cgp-internal/Ori-Brook_1722779412.2483535/README.md

 Project: Simple Web Page
 =====================

-This project contains a simple web page that displays "Hello World" with minimalistic content, adhering to HTML5 modern web standards.
+This project contains a simple web page that displays "hellO worlD" with minimalistic content, adhering to HTML5 modern web standards.

 Setup
 -----

 1. Clone the repository to your local machine.
-2. Open the `index.html` file in a web browser to see the "Hello World" web page.
+2. Open the `index.html` file in a web browser to see the "hellO worlD" web page.

 Run Guide
 ---------